 - studying on any of our teacher education courses or postgraduate education courses.

-Attendance pattern You will undertake four modules in each semester.
-Each module will be timetabled for 2-3 hours each week, with most compulsory modules running on Mondays and Fridays.
+You will undertake four modules in each semester.
+Each module will be timetabled for 2-3 hours each week.
 The optional modules will vary throughout the week and students will be informed of the timetable slots as they choose their semester 2 modules.
 The research project in semester 2 is taught by supervision; it is not timetabled and tutorial meetings will be arranged between the student and the supervising tutor.

 There are no specific additional costs associated with this course.
 However, students who choose to take the optional module in Semester 2, Practice and Pedagogy, will need to be DBS checked which carries a fee to be met by the student.

 On rare occasions we may need to make changes to our course programmes after they have been published